parthasen/systemPipeR/README.md

 systemPipeR
 ===

-R package to run command-line software for NG sequence analysis.
+R package to run command-line software for NG sequence analysis as part of data analysis pipelines.
 Supports both interactive job submissions and batch submissions to queuing systems of clusters (currently tested only with Torque).

 ### Usage
 Instructions for running _systemPipeR_ are given in the